harishgarg1/PPS_2022/2221033/prog9.md

-### Program 9:Write a program to show the use of dowhile loop
+### Program 9 : Write a program to show the use of do-while loop
 ```
 #include <stdio.h>
 int main ()